Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 All the above sources of electromagnetic waves use the simple principle of moving charge, which can be easily modeled.
 Placing a coin in contact with both terminals of a 9-volt battery produces electromagnetic waves that can be detected by bringing the antenna of a radio (tuned to a static-producing station) within a few inches of the point of contact.

-the electric field affect the magnetic field, the magnetic field affect the electric field, one field (electric or magnetic) do not affect the other, and one field (electric or magnetic) affect the other
+one field (electric or magnetic) affect the other, the electric field affect the magnetic field, the magnetic field affect the electric field, or one field (electric or magnetic) do not affect the other

 neutral particle, charged particle that has an electric field and produces a magnetic field when remains static, charged particle that has an electric field and produces a magnetic field during movement, or neutral particle moving in a field produced by a charged particle